At A Glance

 Directions by Car: Exit Rt.
 76 at Montgomery Drive and continue west toward Belmont Avenue.
 Turn left at entrance to the Horticulture Center/Japanese House and Garden.
 Pavilion in the Trees is in the Lansdowne Glen, behind the Horticulture Center.

 Martin Puryear, the artist who created Pavilion in the Trees, was inspired by his childhood longing for a tree house.
 He is heard on archival tape courtesy Art 21, Inc.

 Bob Taylor, a woodworker who specializes in custom millwork, built the canopy for Pavilion in the Trees at Martin Puryear’s direction.

-Michael Auping is the Chief Curator of the Modern Art Museum of Fort Worth, Texas.
+Michael Auping is the former Chief Curator of the Modern Art Museum of Fort Worth, Texas.
 He contributed to the volume Martin Puryear, published on the occasion of the artist’s exhibition at the Museum of Modern Art in New York City.

 Segment Producer: Lu Olkowski

 A program of the Association for Public Art (formerly the Fairmount Park Art Association), Museum Without Walls™: AUDIO is an innovative and accessible outdoor sculpture audio program for Philadelphia’s preeminent collection of public art.

 A “multi-platform” interactive audio experience – available for free by cell phone, mobile app, or on our website – Museum Without Walls™: AUDIO offers the unique histories that are not typically expressed on outdoor permanent signage.

 Unlike audio tours that have a single authoritative guide or narrator, each speaker featured in Museum Without Walls™: AUDIO is an “authentic voice” – someone who is connected to the sculpture by knowledge, experience, or affiliation.